datacoves/docs/docs/how-tos/airflow/worker-logs.md

 ### 2. Select the log group(s) you need to query

-Tyipically EKS log groups names look like `/aws/containerinsights/<cluster name>/application`.
+Typically EKS log groups names look like `/aws/containerinsights/<cluster name>/application`.

 ### 3. Write the query